-The Company’s shares are admitted to trading on the Specialist Fund Market (“SFM”) of the London Stock Exchange and on the Channel Islands Securities Exchange.
+The Company’s shares are admitted to trading on the Specialist Fund Market (“SFM”) of the London Stock Exchange.
 The Company’s TIDM or dealing code on the SFM is CCSL.

-The Company’s Investment Manager is Chenavari Investment Managers (Guernsey) Limited.
+The Company’s Investment Manager is Chenavari Investment Managers (Luxembourg) S.a.r.l.

 The Investment Adviser is Chenavari Credit Partners LLP, a UK limited liability partnership authorised and regulated by the FCA and by the SEC.
 For more information about Chenavari Credit Partners LLP please click here

 - Corporate broker: Fidante Capital (formerly Dexion Capital plc)